-Please see below a list of our most frequently asked questions
+Please see below a list of our most frequently asked questions.

 Each step in our admission process is outlined on the website.
 Early registration is advised.

 Entry to reception is automatic for children attending the Nursery, and entry to Prep is automatic for pupils from the Pre-Prep.
-Entry to Fulham Senior is, in turn, automatically accessible for pupils from the Prep, who reserve places in March of the year during which they turn 11 (school year 6).

 Depending on the date of registration, gender and birth date, applicants are placed on one of three lists: